 Tuition was lowered significantly in 2020 in an effort to try to match what the market could bear for tuitions.
 As a financial aid committee, it is our goal to offer a financial aid award that adjusts tuition within 10% of the family’s AGI.

-Summit’s Financial Aid Application may be emailed or dropped off at the school.
-The Financial Aid deadline is Friday, February 12, 2021.
-After that date, applications are considered on a case-by-case basis.
-We encourage you to apply early, although we do reserve some funding for late admits.
+Click here for Summit’s online Financial Aid Application, which is due February 10, 2023.
+(Financial aid may still be available for qualified families after the deadline passes.
+Applications are considered on a case-by-case basis.
+We encourage you to apply early, although we do reserve some funding for late admits.)